 For those of your following Trim Healthy Mama, this recipe has an E meal option to it.

-Pan Seared Chicken Breasts with Cilantro Brown Rice
+Pan Seared Chicken Breasts with Mashed Potatoes

-Simple, yet delicious, these pan seared chicken breasts deliver on flavor.
-This family favorite is another 30 minute meal.
+Simple yet delicious, these pan-seared chicken breasts deliver on flavor.
+This family favorite is another 30-minute meal.
 For the perfect sear, avoid moving the chicken breasts until it’s time to turn them over.